lorainelab/integrated-genome-browser/README.txt

 See http://www.affymetrix.com/support/developer/tools/igbsource_terms.affx

-IGB uses other open source software packages that are not distributed with the IGB source code release, including Xerces from Apache, and Jetty from Mortbay Consulting, which are covered by their own open source licenses.
+IGB uses other open source software packages that may be distributed with the IGB source code release, including Xerces from Apache, and Jetty from Mortbay Consulting.
+Those are covered by their own open source licenses.

-IGB is Copyright (c) 2000-2005 Affymetrix, Inc.
+IGB is Copyright (c) 2000-2006 Affymetrix, Inc.
 Research and development of IGB is supported in part by NIH grant R01HG003040.

 GenoViz is hosted on SourceForge.net at